F5Networks/f5-telemetry-streaming/docs/event-listener.rst

 You can use the following declaration with Application Services Extension (AS3) 3.10.0 or later for a standard BIG-IP system.
 For more information, see |as3docs|.

+You can also configure logging using TMSH, see :ref:`configuretmsh`.

+..
+NOTE:: Some profiles are not supported in AS3 and therefore must be configured using TMSH.

 .. literalinclude:: ../examples/misc/application_services_3/all_log_profile.json
     :language: json

-NOTE:

-Some profiles are not supported in AS3 and therefore must be configured using TMSH.

 |